Cornellio/ip_weather/README.md

 ## Weather Forecast Tool

 A small project used to experiment with JSON data and interact with web APIs.
-The script will fetch the weather forecast for a given IP address using the DarkSky weather API (https://darksky.net) .
+The script will fetch the weather forecast for a given IP address using the DarkSky weather API (https://darksky.net).
 The location of the given IP will be fetched using https://ipinfo.io/.

 ## Requirements

 The script uses `jq`, a JSON processor from https://stedolan.github.io/jq/.
-The GNU version of `date`is needed for epoch time conversion, along with `curl`.
+The GNU version of `date` is needed for epoch time conversion, along with `curl`.
 Alas, Mac OS uses the BSD version of date which will not work.

 Tested on Ubuntu Linux 17.10.